iresil/FowlFlightForensics/README.md

 # FowlFlightForensics
 A Kafka-based CSV processor for bird-related airplane accidents

+> [!WARNING]
+> This project was created with the purpose of exploring various different scenarios related to Kafka.
+It should not be
+> considered production-ready by any means.
+Many parts of the code have been purposefully put together in a way that is
+> very far from "the Kafka way", in order to see what would happen.

 ## Description
 This is a project created using **Java 22** and **Spring Boot 3.2.5**, which aims to parse a CSV file, process it within a Kafka cluster and produce an output CSV.
 The input CSV file contains detailed information about aircraft accidents caused by various wildlife species, including the type of damage that was caused and the number of creatures that caused the incident.

+### Data Preparation
 The original dataset contained a lot of invalid data which had to be cleaned up in order for any sort of calculations to be possible.
 Since most of that information couldn't be deduced (and performing imputations wasn't part of the objective), the following steps were taken: